collinglass/recommendo/chapter2/README.md

-# User-Based Filtering
+# Chapter 2

-This directory holds the go code for the first part of Chapter 2 which focuses on user-based filtering techniques.
+This directory holds the go code for Chapter 2 which focuses on user based and item based filtering techniques.

 As discussed in the book, user-based filtering is rather inefficient because it relies on rerunning the algorithm everytime a user makes a new action.